pedrosfarias01/Data-Science-Projects/1-ProphetCurrencyTrend/README.md

-# 🪙 Prophet Currency Trend Prediction
+# 💲 Prophet Currency Trend Forecast
 [www.prophetcurrencytrend.streamlit.app](https://prophetcurrencytrend.streamlit.app/)

 ## 🔺Overview

-**Prophet Currency Trend Prediction** is a web application designed to predict currency exchange rates using the Prophet forecasting model.
+**Prophet Currency Trend Forecast** is a web application designed to predict currency exchange rates using the Prophet forecasting model.
 The app provides an interactive and intuitive interface for users to visualize historical data and predict future currency trends.

 This project aims to:
 - Predict future currency exchange rates using historical data.